-If your finances are keeping you up at night, there’s nothing like the start of a new year for a money reset.
-The good news is that even making small changes can have a big impact on your financial future — and your peace of mind.
+If your finances are keeping you up at night, why not make the new year a reason for a financial reset.
+The good news is that you don’t have to radically change your lifestyle, or how you’re handling your money.
+Small changes can have a big impact on your financial future — and your peace of mind.

 Here are a few tips to help you improve your financial health.

 Research shows that people who put their goals on paper are typically more successful in achieving them.

 Writing out your financial priorities forces you to really think about what you want to accomplish over the next year, and what you want your future to look like.
 Whether it’s paying down your mortgage, saving for a child’s education, budgeting for a well-deserved vacation, or saving for retirement, putting them in writing helps you make sure your financial goals are realistic and achievable.

 You and your MD Advisor* can work together to define your goals and build your financial plan.

 2. Create a budget to set limits on spending

 Things cost more these days, and inflation is still driving prices up.
 Rising commodity prices, recovering demand, supply chain issues and a shortage of workers: these are all contributors to higher prices for everything — raw materials, household goods and essentials like gas and groceries.